braindynamicslab/dyneusr/README.md

 If you use DyNeuSR in your work, we ask that you please cite the following paper:

 > Geniesse, C., Sporns, O., Petri, G., Saggar, M. (in-press).
-[Generating dynamical neuroimaging spatiotemporal representations (DyNeuSR) using topological data analysis](https://web.stanford.edu/group/bdl/papers/geniesse-dyneusr/). _Network Neuroscience_.
+[Generating dynamical neuroimaging spatiotemporal representations (DyNeuSR) using topological data analysis](https://web.stanford.edu/group/bdl/papers/geniesse-dyneusr/). *Network Neuroscience*.

-For more information about the Mapper approach, please also refer to the work that inspired DyNeuSR:
+For more information about the Mapper approach, please also refer to the paper that inspired DyNeuSR:

 > Saggar, M., Sporns, O., Gonzalez-Castillo, J., Bandettini, P.A., Carlsson, G., Glover, G., Reiss, A.L.
 (2018).
-[Towards a new approach to reveal dynamical organization of the brain using topological data analysis](https://www.nature.com/articles/s41467-018-03664-4). _Nature Communications_. doi:10.1038/s41467-018-03664-4_
+[Towards a new approach to reveal dynamical organization of the brain using topological data analysis](https://www.nature.com/articles/s41467-018-03664-4). *Nature Communications*. doi:10.1038/s41467-018-03664-4